Field Interactions

 ![]() |

-Search box.
-It works in any field interaction within the Fields Panel and Inspection Panel.
-It also works in the Event List when the data type is JSON or Log line.
+Query editor.
+It works in any field interaction within the Fields panel and Inspection panel.
+It also works in the Event list when the data type is JSON or Log line.

-— copies the value or the field's name, ready for you to paste it in theYou can copy the field in different formats:
+— copies the value or the field's name, which you can paste in theYou can copy the field in different formats:

 array:contains()

 query function to query data.
-It is only shown for JSON arrays.
-Two interactions are available:Event List, I can filter for any user who has WRITE permissions, independent on where the WRITE value is in the array.
+It only shows for JSON array fields.
+Two options are available:Event List, it is possible to filter for any user who has WRITE permissions, independent on where the WRITE value is in the array.
 The following query is applied when this interaction is selected:

 filters events by requiring a string value to be present in the array.
 For example, given a list of users with different access permissions in thelogscalearray:contains("user.permissions[]", value=WRITE)

-Event List, I want to filter any user who doesn't have WRITE permissions.
-The following query is applied when this interaction is selected:
+Event List, it is possible to filter any user who does not have WRITE permissions.
+The following query applies when using this interaction:

-allows for inverted filters i.e. it filters events by requiring a string value that is not present in the array.
+allows for inverted filters, meaning it filters events by requiring a string value that is not present in the array.
 For example, given a list of users with different access permissions in thelogscalenot array:contains("user.permissions[]", value=WRITE)

 Note